 - 1. For rent accrued through January 31, 2021, Tenants shall have until March 31, 2022, or the date adopted by state law, as applicable, to pay rent that was delayed by a Covered Reason for Delayed Payment unless the landlord and tenant come to a mutual repayment agreement ("Delayed Rent Payment Agreement"). - 2.
-For rent accrued beginning February 1, 2021, Tenants shall have until twenty-four (24) months after the conclusion of the Covered Period to pay rent that was delayed by a Covered Reason for Delayed Payment, or the period of time adopted by state law, as applicable, unless the landlord and tenant come to a mutual repayment agreement ("Delayed Rent Payment Agreement"). - 3.
-Notwithstanding any lease provision to the contrary, a landlord may not charge or collect a late fee, fine, or interest for rent that is delayed by a Covered Reason for Delayed Payment.

-- C. A Tenant is not required to provide documentation to the Landlord in advance to qualify for the delayed repayment of rent.
-However, upon the request of a Landlord, a Tenant shall provide such documentation to the Landlord within forty-five (45) days after the request or within thirty (30) days after the Covered Period, whichever is later.
-A declaration sworn under penalty of perjury shall constitute documentation for the purpose of this requirement.
-In the case of nonpayment of rent, the failure of a Tenant to notify the landlord in advance of being delinquent in the payment of rent prior to being served with a notice pursuant to Code of Civil Procedure sections 1161(2) et seq. does not waive the Tenant's right to claim this Chapter as a complete defense to nonpayment of rent in an unlawful detainer action. - D. Any medical or financial information provided to the landlord shall be held in confidence, and shall not be disclosed to other entities unless such disclosure is permitted or required by the law, or unless the tenant explicitly authorizes the disclosure of the information in writing. - E. Any relief from the City of Berkeley either directly to a property owner on their own application or as a pass through for City relief payments to the tenant shall directly reduce the amount of any rent that was delayed by a Covered Reason for Delayed Payment.
+For rent accrued beginning February 1, 2021, Tenants shall have until twenty-four (24) months after the conclusion of the Covered April 30July 31, 2023, or such later date as the State Legislature may adopt-to pay rent that was delayed by a Covered Reason for Delayed Payment, or-, as applicable, unless the landlord and tenant come to a mutual repayment agreement ("Delayed Rent Payment Agreement"). - 3.
+Notwithstanding any lease provision to the contrary, a landlord may not charge or collect a late fee, fine, or interest for rent that is delayed by a Covered Reason for Delayed Payment. - C. A Tenant is not required to provide documentation to the Landlord in advance to qualify for the delayed repayment of rent.
+However, Tenants who assert the existence of a Covered Reason for Delayed Payment after January 1, 2023 must notify the Landlord no later than January 15, 2023.
+The failure of a Tenant to notify the landlord in advance of being delinquent in the payment of rent prior to being served with a notice pursuant to Code of Civil Procedure sections 1161(2) et seq. does not waive the Tenant's right to claim this Chapter as a complete defense to nonpayment of rent in an unlawful detainer action. - D. Any medical or financial information provided to the landlord shall be held in confidence, and shall not be disclosed to other entities unless such disclosure is permitted or required by the law, or unless the tenant explicitly authorizes the disclosure of the information in writing. - E. Any relief from the City of Berkeley either directly to a property owner on their own application or as a pass through for City relief payments to the tenant shall directly reduce the amount of any rent that was delayed by a Covered Reason for Delayed Payment.
 This requirement shall be applied into any Delayed Rent Payment Agreement, regardless of the terms of that agreement.